RacMcT/JS211_CurrentDateTimeProject/README.md

 1. Followed assignment spec's for functionality
 1. Added text for user to see messages and to know when to check console log
-1. Accessability- added labels and tags for all imputs
+1. Accessability- added labels and tags for all inputs
 1. Accessabilty- TO DO: WHEN STYLING- COLOR CONTRAST, FONT SIZE, FOCUS ON INPUT
-1. Console log- TO DO: STYLE CONSOLE LOG- WEBDEV TUTORIAL- MAKE EASIER TO READ?
+1. Console log- TO DO: STYLE CONSOLE LOG- WEBDEV TUTORIAL- MAKE EASIER TO READ?- accessability?
 1. Accessability- TO DO: REPLACE DIV'S WITH SYMANTIC ELEMENTS IN HTML

 # JS211_CurrentDateTimeProject[![CircleCI](https://circleci.com/gh/AustinCodingAcademy/javascript-workbook/tree/gh-pages.svg?style=svg)](https://circleci.com/gh/AustinCodingAcademy/javascript-workbook/tree/gh-pages)